California teenager reported missing 3 months ago found alive in Mexico

 Breaking News Emails

-A teenage girl reported missing in California three months ago was found alive in Mexico with her mother, who has been arrested in connection to a murder, police said.
+A teenage girl reported missing in California three months ago was found alive in Mexico with her mother, who has been arrested in connection with a murder, police said.

 The vehicle they were traveling in was later found abandoned near the U.S.-Mexico border in San Ysidro, a community in San Diego.